Justice League Dark (film)

-Justice League Dark is a 2017 American adult animated science fantasy superhero film produced by Warner Bros.
+Justice League Dark is a 2017 American adult animated superhero film produced by Warner Bros.
 Animation and distributed by Warner Home Video.
 Featuring the DC Comics team of the same name created by Peter Milligan and Mikel Janín, the film is the 28th of the DC Universe Animated Original Movies and the eighth of the DC Animated Movie Universe.
 Unlike most installments in the DC Animated Universe Movies series, Justice League Dark features an original premise.
 The film stars Matt Ryan as John Constantine, Camilla Luddington as Zatanna, and Jason O'Mara as Batman.
-Ryan and O'Mara reprised their respective roles from previous media.
+Ryan, O'Mara and Jeremy Davies reprised their respective roles from previous media.
 It was released on Digital HD on January 24, 2017, and on DVD and Blu-ray on February 7.

 A sequel, Justice League Dark: Apokolips War, was released in May 2020.